zhixin9001/2021-SAA/note/tips.md

     - Kinesis Data Streams Fanout
         - By default, the 2MB/second/shard output is shared between all of the applications consuming data from the stream
         - With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their own 2MB/second pipe of read throughput per shard
+    - A Kinesis stream stores records from 24 hours by default,up to 168 hours(7 days)
 - Amazon Kinesis Data Firehose
     - reliably load streaming data into data lakes, data stores, and analytics tools.
     - fully managed